nsrau/azure-docs.it-it/articles/migrate/resources-faq.md

 ## <a name="what-is-azure-migrate"></a>Cos'è Azure Migrate?

 Azure Migrate provides a central hub to track discovery, assessment, and migration of your on-premises apps and workloads and private and public cloud VMs to Azure.
 L'hub fornisce strumenti di Azure Migrate per la valutazione e la migrazione e offerte ISV di terze parti.
-[Scopri di più](migrate-services-overview.md).
+[Altre informazioni](migrate-services-overview.md)

 ## <a name="what-can-i-do-with-azure-migrate"></a>Cosa è possibile fare con Azure Migrate?